-Yes!
-Horizon offers individual and group counseling and support during this difficult time, and strategies to engage loved ones and resources.
+Horizon offers individual and group counseling options for support in the difficult time.
+Additionally, we involve loved ones and link to appropriate resources.
 Our psychiatrist will meet with you to discuss medication options for more immediate relief.
 If you are interested or know someone who would benefit from speaking with a counselor, please call us today at 716.831.1800 to schedule an appointment.